seniorly/sly-testing-exercise/README.md

 _close_ to the oldest tweet in the list, the app should fetch the next 20, behaving like an infinite scroll.

-You can choose what data from the api could be nice to have, may be images if they come with the tweet, date, picture of the twitter user account, etc.

-Remember that this is a mobile optimized app, so it should be very confortable to scroll with the swiping gesture.
+Remember that this is a mobile optimized app, so it should be very comfortable to scroll with the swiping gesture.

 ## Tech